Search for heavy long-lived charged particles with level-1 trigger scouting data from proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: The L1 data scouting system

 \section{The L1 data scouting system}

 The L1DS system is a novel data collection scheme that acquires data directly from the L1 trigger, at the full BX rate of 40\unit{MHz}, corresponding to 25\unit{ns} between BXs~\cite{CMS:2023gfb}.
-It is independent of the L1 trigger as it does not contribute to the trigger decision.
+It does not affect the L1 trigger accept decision.
 A subset of objects reconstructed by the L1 trigger (electrons, muons, hadronically decaying $\Pgt$ leptons, jets, energy sums, and muon stubs) are stored for events collected by the L1DS, corresponding to an average effective record size per BX of about four orders of magnitude smaller than that in regular CMS data taking.
 The L1DS system processes and stores data in orbits, each made of 3564 consecutive BXs.
 Unlike traditional data sets where the L1 trigger decision leads to reading out the detector information of a given BX, the L1DS system collects data from all BXs without any preselection.
 Because of storage limitations, the data are collected with a prescale factor $N$ at the orbit level, corresponding to one orbit stored every $N$ orbits.
 Different selection streams with requirements on L1 objects also exist, without any prescale factor.

 While the L1DS system will reach its full capacity during the High-Luminosity LHC, a demonstrator started taking data in 2024.
-Since August 2024, stubs from the individual layers of the barrel muon detector have been included in the L1DS output, enabling the offline reconstruction of muon-like particles from L1 information in different BXs, corresponding to unit-charge particles with $0.15\lesssim\beta\lesssim0.80$.
+Since August 2024, stubs from the individual layers of the barrel muon detector have been included in the L1DS output for each BX.
+Offline, the stubs from different BXs can be fitted as muon-like tracks, as detailed in Section \ref{sec:reco}, effectively enabling the reconstruction of unit-charge particles with $0.15\lesssim\beta\lesssim0.80$.
 Below 0.15, the particles mostly get stopped before crossing the muon detector, whereas above 0.80, the particle trajectory is reconstructed within a same BX.
 These data were collected with a prescale factor of $N=15$, corresponding to an effective integrated luminosity of 3.7\fbinv, from a delivered one of about 55\fbinv.